putriz/lab3part1/lab2.md

 because it would be impractical to obtain permission from all the copyright holders.

 ####6.
 Pick a license for a project.
+The project that we're picking a license for is our RCOS project SquareMeals.
+For this project, we're choosing the MIT license.

 ####7.
 GPL, LGPL, Apache/BSD.
 Which one is better for a developer, a company, and the common good?